Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom (Basic)/Connect Sx10s Too/readme.md

   * In the event that the Sx10 loses connectivity to the environment, that we're about to build, this default splash screen should appear
     * ![Sx10_Error](https://github.com/Bobby-McGonigle/Macro-Samples/blob/master/Join%20Zoom/Join%20Zoom%20(Basic)/Connect%20Sx10s%20Too/02_JoinZoom_Error.png)
   * If the environment is deployed successfully, then it should hide away this default message, and open the Join Zoom button that we expect
-    * The benefit of this screen, is that is hould hopefully guide users in contacting you and making use of the native call button if there is an issue.
+    * The benefit of this screen, is that is would hopefully guide users in contacting you and making use of the native call button if there is an issue.

 ## Getting Started